swapnilk30/JavaDeveloperNotes2024/README.md

 ## Spring | Spring MVC | SpringBoot
 ```
 - What are the different bean scopes in spring?

+- Diff between constructor and setter injection ?

 - Transaction Management in Spring Boot
 - @Transactional Annotation

+- How we can read the property from property file ?
+- What is use of @Value annotation ?

 - Difference between @PathVariable and @RequestParam In Spring Boot
 - Difference between @RestController and @Controller In Spring Boot

+- What is use of actuators ?
 ```
 ## Design Pattern
 - Singleton Design Pattern